Updated on July 7, 2021

-Taking good care of your dialysis access is extremely important as it is the lifeline of all patients with kidney failure.
+Taking good care of your dialysis access is extremely important as it is the life line of all patients with kidney failure.

-- Check your fistula regularly.
+DO heck your fistula regularly.
 There is a buzz (‘thrill’) when the fistula is functioning properly

-- Look out for signs of infection such as redness, swelling or pain
+DO look out for signs of infection such as redness, swelling or pain

-- Do not carry heavy objects using the hand with the fistula
+DON’T carry heavy objects using the hand with the fistula

-- Do not have blood or blood pressure taken from the arm with the fistula
+DON’T have blood or blood pressure taken from the arm with the fistula

-- Do not have any injections or drug infusions into the arm with the fistula
+DON’T have any injections or drug infusions into the arm with the fistula

-- Do not apply any cream or lotion on the puncture site
+DON’T apply any cream or lotion on the puncture site

 Disclaimer.
 TELEME blog posts contains general information about health conditions and treatments.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 The information is not advice and should not be treated as such.